With SuperM’s New Album, 7 Superstars Become “One”

 Their first single, “Jopping,” — an absolute delight in its massive, anthemic quality and overwhelming power — still sounds like a song performed by a handful of talented individuals.
 More Justice League than Avengers.
 A year later, however, their album’s lead singles, “100,” “Tiger Inside,” and “One (Monster & Infinity),” most definitely sound and look like SuperM songs.

-Taeyong’s unique, gravely flow gives “Tiger Inside” its bite; “With You” makes use of Kai, Lucas, and Mark’s rich lower registers; “One” bring Ten and Taemin together in soaring harmony; Baekhyun’s cascading runs gives a much-needed R&B flavor in “So Long.”
+Taeyong’s unique, gravely flow gives “Tiger Inside” its bite; “With You” makes use of Kai, Lucas, and Mark’s rich lower registers; “One” bring Ten and Taemin together in soaring harmony; Baekhyun’s cascading runs give much-needed soul to “So Long.”
 Teams work at their best when leaders understand the skill sets of all members, and Super One puts each of these abilities to good use.

 “One (Monster & Infinity),” which opens Super One, is a hybrid of the two tracks that follow it: “Monster” and “Infinity.”
-This kind of remix is a SM signature — SHINee’s 2012 hit “Sherlock (Clue + Note)” followed the same format.
+This kind of remix is an SM signature — SHINee’s 2012 hit “Sherlock (Clue + Note)” followed the same format.
 The music video, which was released alongside the album drop, reflects the same themes of duality and hybridization, from the tricky use of mirrors and drastic costume changes, all the way down to charismatic dancer Kai’s mismatched colored contacts.
 The visual is saturated with punchy cool colors and dramatic lighting that pulsates along with its whirring synths.
 A lot of its striking nature is also found in its use of sharp lines, both in its graphics and through angular moves in the group’s choreography.

-It’s a bold introduction to the group and to the rest of the album, in which SuperM declare that they not only understand their own superpowers, but they know exactly how to use them for the greater good.
+"One" is a bold introduction to the group and to the rest of the album, in which SuperM declare that they not only understand their own superpowers, but they know exactly how to use them for the greater good.